West Auckland Admirals

-The West Auckland Admirals is an ice hockey team based in Auckland, New Zealand, and are members of the New Zealand Ice Hockey League.
+The West Auckland Admirals (Also known as the Pure NZ Admirals due to Sponsorship reasons) is an ice hockey team based in Auckland, New Zealand, and are members of the New Zealand Ice Hockey League.
 The Team has always been based out of the Paradice Ice in Avondale, Auckland which in itself has a proud 41-year operating history.
 In 2011 the rink completed a massive renovation which brought it to international standards and allowed the Admirals team to install their very own changing room (something not that common among NZ ice hockey clubs).